Green Card Lawyer

 The following are the most common ways:

-United States Citizens who are 21 years of age can petition
+United States Citizens who are 21 years of age can petition for:

 - Parents